| |

 How do you make edible colored salt?

-Below is the Video Tutorial to make colorful and gorgeous dyed salt in no time.
+Below is the video tutorial on how to make colorful and gorgeous dyed salt in no time.

 Montessori Phonetic Set CMAT